-It is very common with the students, which are trying to learn a new programming language, to only read and understand the codes on the books or online.
+It is very common with the students, who are trying to learn a new programming language, to only read and understand the codes on the books or online.

-In this small tutorial I am going to explain step by step how to create your testbench in Vivado, so you can start programming and boost your learning.
+In this small tutorial, I am going to explain step by step how to create your testbench in Vivado, so you can start a Vivado Project, begin to program and boost your Verilog or VHDL learning.

 Give a name and a project directory to store all the related files.
-For my case I chose C:// as project location.
+In this example, I chose C:// as project location.

 The type of the project should be an RTL project.
 If you start an empty project, you don’t have any source to add to the project, therefore check the box “Do not specify at this time”.

 As we want to only simulate, we are not going to select any hardware.
 If desired this can be chosen later.